VaishFlamez/javascript-drumkit/README.md

 # Javascript - Drum Kit

-A HTML CSS and Javascript project that plays drum sounds whenever the corresponding key is pressed.
+An HTML CSS and Javascript project that plays drum sounds whenever the corresponding key is pressed.
 Also you can click on the button to play the sounds.